-As of 2019, the total number of people infected with HIV in Japan was 21,739 and the number of AIDS patients was reported to be 9,646.
-However, when you include people who have never been tested and are not aware of infection, it is estimated that there are more than 30,000 people living with HIV in Japan.
+As of 2021 the total number of people infected with HIV in Japan was 23,231 and the number of AIDS patients was reported to be 10,306.

 HIV carriers can pass the infection to others; HIV carriers who are unaware of their infection are very dangerous.
 Approximately 30 percent of people who develop AIDS developed it without ever knowing that they were infected with HIV.
 Nowadays there are medications which can delay the progression to AIDS.
 If the HIV infection is detected and treated early, there is a possibility that death can be prevented.